reymon359/how-to-live/advices/Learn to be alone/index.md

 ---
 name: 'Learn to be alone'
-Categories: ['Happiness', 'Solitude', 'Freedom', 'Learning', 'Balance']
+Categories: ['Happiness', 'Solitude', 'Freedom', 'Balance']
 ---
 # Learn to be alone